gruntwork-io/terragrunt/docs/_docs/02_features/includes.md

 }
 ```

-### Using read\_terragrunt\_config to DRY parent configurations
+### Using read\_terragrunt\_config to access configurations directly

-In the previous two sections, we covered using `include` to DRY common component configurations through static merges
+In the previous two sections, we covered using `include` to merge Terragrunt configurations through static merges
-with the child configuration.
-What if you want to dynamically update the parent configuration without having to define
+with unit configuration.
+What if you want included configurations to be dynamic in the context of unit where they
-the override blocks in the child config?
+are being used?

-In our example, the child configuration defines the `env` input in its configuration (pasted below for convenience):
+In our example, the unit configuration defines the `env` input in its configuration (pasted below for convenience):

 ```hcl
 # ... other blocks omitted for brevity ...